 Sometimes the answers are not so straightforward, and a private, personalised consultation may be the best solution.
 Consultations were how I began my career in nutrition, and I’m still doing them now.
 The satisfaction of signing off another happy, healthy client is immeasurable.
 Here you will also find details about what a consultation involves, and how to book one.

-Free Gift!
-Subscribe below to the AYCE newsletter to receive Your 14-page guide to eating for brain health.
+Subscribe below to the AYCE newsletter to receive your free guide to eating for maximum brain health.

-Sign up to the AYCE newsletter – Receive Your Free Gift!
-Your 14-page guide to eating for a healthy brain.
+Sign up to the AYCE newsletter – and receive your free guide to eating for maxiumum brain health.